 (Sadly Alta Motors went out of business in 2019)

 #04.
 The Armotia Due X

 Armotia is an Italian company with two rather special electric machines in its line-up.
-One is a road-oriented supermoto motorcycle, and the other is an off-road focused electric dirt bike.
+One is a road-oriented supermoto motorcycle, and the other is an off-road-focused electric dirt bike.
 What makes them different from the rest of the bikes on this list is the fact they both come with two-wheel drive.
 Obviously, this makes for an incredibly capable off-road machine.
 We’re not entirely sure why a road bike would need 2WD, but it sounds fun regardless.
-With that in mind, we’re here to talk about Armotia’s Due X electric dirt bike.
+With that in mind, we’re here to talk about Armotia’s Due X electric motocross bike.

 Powered by a 5.1 kW battery, the Armotia Due X is quoted to have a top speed of around 50 mph, a power output of 15 hp, and a ride time of approximately one hour and thirty minutes per charge.
-Those kind of specs are pretty standard, but what really set the Armotia Due X apart from the crowd is the use of top end components like Ohlins suspension, and the really cool fact that the company will send you the relevant STL files so that you can customize and 3D print your own custom bodywork for the bike!
+Those kind of specs are pretty standard, but what really set the Armotia Due X apart from the crowd is the use of top-end components like Ohlins suspension, and the really cool fact that the company will send you the relevant STL files so that you can customize and 3D print your own custom bodywork for the bike!
 Not a bad touch, eh?
-The prices are a little high at $13,460 a go, but come on: customizable bodywork and two wheel drive!
+The prices are a little high at $13,460 a go, but come on: customizable bodywork and two-wheel drive!

 #03.
 The Mugen E-Rex